ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

 docker_hub_1       /opt/bin/entry_point.sh   Up      0.0.0.0:4444->4444/tcp
 ```

-- You can check if it works: [http://localhost:4444/grid/console](http://localhost:4444/grid/console)
+5. Check with the following link if the hub works: [http://localhost:4444/grid/console](http://localhost:4444/grid/console)
-- Or replace localhost with the servername or IP-address of the Docker host.
+Note: You can also replace localhost with the server name or IP-address of the Docker host.

 ![](attachments/setup-local-docker-selenium-hub/docker_grid.png)

+Congratulation, your local Selenium hub is running

 ## 3. Start Testing ##

 You can start testing by sending your test script to: [http://yourmachinenameorIP:4444/wd/hub](http://localhost:4444/wd/hub).
 Make sure it is reachable from the outside!

 ## 4. Optional: Scale your nodes ##

-Each node has one browser if you need more nodes of a certain browser, you can easily scale with docker-compose.
-For example, if you want 3 chrome browsers, because you want to run tests parallel:
+Each node has one browser, so if you need more nodes of a certain browser, you can scale with docker-compose.
+With multiple nodes you can run tests in parallel.
+For example, if you want 3 chrome browsers:

 ```
 sudo docker-compose up -d --scale chrome=3